SCOPE-Santos-Volpe/NHAT/README.md

 Splits the single census tracts geojson into a geojson for each state.

 ### [`dataset_categorize_shapefile.py`](dataset_categorize_shapefile.py)
 Categorizes each row of a dataframe into categories as defined by shapefiles.
-The main interface function is `categorize_df_to_shapefiles.`
+The main interface function is `categorize_df_to_shapefiles`.

 THIS FILE IS USELESS, CONFIRM THAT WE DONT NEED IT